 The cherry blossom doctors

-Needless to say, Sakura season wouldn’t be the spectacle it is without the cherry tree doctors.
-Tree doctors, or arborists, keep the Japanese cherry trees healthy all year round.
-They’re able to diagnose the condition of a tree just by looking at the color of its leaves, or listening to the sound of the trunk.
-Throughout the year they take care of these precious trees, both to guarantee the most magnificent blossoms, and to safeguard their survival for later generations to enjoy.
+Tree doctors, or arborists, are the specialists that keep the Japanese cherry trees healthy all year round.
+They’re able to diagnose the condition of a tree just by looking at the color of its leaves and branches or listening to the sound of the trunk.
+Throughout the year they take care of these precious trees, both to guarantee the most magnificent blossoms, and the ensure they can survive for further decades.

-In Hirosaki, where you’ll travel to on Luxury Gold’s Majestic Japan tour, these guardians are known as the known as the sakuramori.
-Sakuramori literally means ‘people who look after sakura’ in Japanese.
+In Hirosaki, where Luxury Gold guests will meet a cherry blossom doctor, these guardians are known as the known as the sakuramori.
+Sakuramori literally means “people who look after sakura” in Japanese.

 Read more: Sakura: The story of an obsession